klemeragm/lda_academic_work/README.md

 pip install WordCloud or conda install WorldCloud

 # Install pyLDAvis
-conda install pyLDAVis
+The Library can help evaluate the model in the clusters.
+In this project we can use inline the aplication to validate the entraces of the model.

-import pyLDAvis
+pip install pyLDAvis or conda install pyLDAVis